LouisJackman/volatile_thunk/content/posts/2020/12/06/creating-standalone-executables-from-lisp-with-quick-startup-times-in-2020/post.md

 Producing native, standalone executables is not new.
 As mentioned at the start, SBCL and Racket can both do this.
-However, Clojure integrates with a mainstream platform (Java) and can use a technology that focuses more on AOT compilation than image-snapshotting.
+However, Clojure integrates with a mainstream platform (Java) and can use a technology that focuses more on AOT compilation than just tree-shaking followed by image-snapshotting.
 That makes it a compelling choice, even with the many equally-compelling alternatives out there for Lisp.

 Could I document those too?
 Yes, but this article is too long already.